 Ms. Lockett’s own educational journey began as a student at the National Cathedral School in Washington, D.C.
 She studied pre-med at Brown University, where she earned her BS in Biology, and later earned an MBA from Mills College with a focus on Educational Leadership.
 During her fifteen years at San Francisco University High School, she taught, served as Dean of Students, and gained national recognition for an innovative mentoring program she developed.
 In 2019, she joined the highly respected Crystal Springs Uplands School as Head of Upper School and has led that community with exemplary skill and compassion through the challenges of the pandemic.

-Ms. Alex Lockett distinguished herself from a field of diverse and impressive candidates as a coalition builder and a driven agent of positive change.
+Ms. Alexandra Lockett distinguished herself from a field of diverse and impressive candidates as a coalition builder and a driven agent of positive change.
 We have found in her someone who deeply senses “the spirit of this place” and who will lead our school into the future with strength, vision, and courage while honoring its core values and distinguished past.

 As Cate embarks on this exciting new chapter, it is with great joy that we welcome Ms. Lockett, along with her husband Dr. Paul Hauser, a beloved and respected science teacher at the Nueva School, and their two sons, Henry (8) and Walker (5), who are particularly excited about their new backyard, the Mesa.
 We join you, our Cate community, in celebrating Ms. Lockett’s appointment as our eighth Head of School and look forward to extending her entire family a warm Cate welcome!